VE Day 70: A Party to Remember

 VE Day 70: A Party To Remember was a 1940s themed concert and party held on Saturday 9 May 2015 on Horse Guards Parade in London.
 It was hosted by The Royal British Legion, as part of the three-day celebration to commemorate the 70th anniversary of Victory in Europe Day.

 Performances

-The concert was presented by Chris Evans, and performers included (in order of first appearance):
+The concert was presented by Chris Evans.
+Performers in order of first appearance: